DrinkinTea22/TeaHud/README.md

 [TeaHud Creator](https://steamcommunity.com/id/DrinkinTea_)

 # Customizations:
-1. Last Damage Done + SpectatorTournament hud + Transparent Viewmodels + Custom Panel + Full Class Model + scoreboard 6s.
+1. Last Damage Done + SpectatorTournament hud + Transparent Viewmodels + Custom Panel + Full Class Model + scoreboard 6s + healthcross styles.
 2. Colors: Go to "TeaHud/Resource/Clientscheme" and there you have a template with some colors used in the hud.

 |**Gamemodes**|**Support**|